 In the 1990 Rosenblum Cup, in the now-infamous Geneva Incident, the team was robbed of the chance to play for gold by a scoring error, the correction of which was disallowed upon appeal.

 Mittleman has won eight Canadian National Team Championships (CNTC), more than any other player.
 He has also won four North American bridge titles; the 1986 Keohane Swiss Teams, the 1995 Jacoby Open Swiss Teams, the 1998 Mitchell Open BAM Teams, and the 2006 Baze Senior Teams.
+He also won the Canadian IMP Pairs Championship in 2019 and was the runner-up in the Canadian Senior Team Championship in 2020.

 Here is Mittelman in action at a local Toronto tournament, playing with John Gowdy: